GoogleChrome/developer.chrome.com/site/en/docs/devtools/memory-inspector/index.md

 1. The **address input** shows the current byte address in hex format.
 You can input a new value to jump to a new location in the memory buffer.
 For example, try type `0x00000008`.
 2. Memory buffers could be longer than a page.
 Instead of scrolling through, you can use the **left** and **right** button to navigate.
 3. The buttons on the left allow a **forward/backward** navigation.
 4. By default, the buffer is automatically updated on stepping.
-In the case it’s not, the **refresh** button gives you the option to refresh the memory and update its contents.
+In the case it's not, the **refresh** button gives you the option to refresh the memory and update its contents.

 ### Memory buffer {: #buffer }